2ndstage/stc1000p-ovbsc/README.md

 * Output = *bO*, countdown = *bd* minutes
 * Wait until countdown = 0, if countdown = *hdx* then hdx alarm
 * Ch alarm, output = 0, pump off, end program

+During the program, a single press on the power button will pause the program (during pause, a LED will flash and all outputs will be off).
+Press the power button again and the program will resume.

 Updates
 -------